agentsea/agentd/README.md

 # agentd

-A daemon that makes a Debian OS accessible to AI agents
+A daemon that makes a desktop OS accessible to AI agents